 To encourage active learning, a substantial portion of the course grade is earned through preparation for class, participation during class and participation between classes.
 Evaluation is based on a consistent demonstrated engagement with the process of learning.
+Each class includes in-depth discussion of multiple topics.
+All students are expected to provide substantive contributions to class discussion and inclass activities.

 Preparation for class - at the beginning of each class you will submit a brief summary of the readings assigned for that class period.
 Your weekly summary will briefly address these questions:

-a.
-For each assigned reading of the week: what is one key point you took away from that reading?
+- For each assigned reading of the week: what is one key point you took away from that reading?
 How does this connect to other topic(s) we have covered in the course?
-Provide 2-3 sentences of reflection per reading (approximately a half page in total).
-This page will also include a screenshot of your weekly.
-See No. 4 below.
+Provide 2- 3 sentences of reflection per reading (approximately a half page in total).